polystyrene-foam/car-axle-client-fork/README.md

 ## NOTICE

+1. This repository is a fork and most of it is not mine.
+Credit to @penguinify for the original repo.

-A recent update to ChromeOS (v115/v116) released in August 2023 has blocked all javascript: and javascript:// bookmarklets.
+2. A recent update to ChromeOS (v115/v116) released in August 2023 has blocked all javascript: and javascript:// bookmarklets.
 If you use a managed Chromebook and **Devtools are turned off** (that means Inspect element, etc.) (they must be turned off or bookmarklets still work) then the Car Axle Client Bookmarklet won't work.
 You can still use an [about:blank Injector however](https://disnos9.github.io/jsinject/) but some features won't work.
 (Things like history flooder, scripts, etc.)

 ## Features